BeardedBread/py-Singbridge/README.md

 Please report any bugs, specifying how the bug can be recreated.
 The more specific it is, the better.

-Suggestions for improvements on the code are welcomed.
+Suggestions for improvements are welcomed.